biocsuwb/ensemble-binclass/README.md

     <img src="https://github.com/biocsuwb/Images/blob/main/WorkflowEnsembleBin.jpg?raw=true" alt="Fig.3 Flowchart of ensemble learning. " width="500">
 </p>

+## The package consists of the following components:

 ## Install package
+It requires .... and .... packages.

 ### Install the development version from GitHub:
 To install this package, clone the repository and install with pip:
 ```r